passas/Cloud-Computing-Applications-and-Services/README.md

   - Open it via browser.

 ## [DevOp](2.InstallSwap_Docker)
-Automatized deployment of an app.
+Automatized deployment of an app, using the Dockerfile platform.

 Tasks:
   - Swap application deployment [^1].